javaplus/MadScientist/lessons/assembly/head.md

 <img src="/lessons/images/assembly/LED_dupont_smash.jpg" alt="LED Dupont wire smashing technique" width=500>

-After you have smashed the harness closed you should adjust the LEDs to point out separate directions, you will want them to be directed towards the eyes once the harness is mounted within the head.
+After you have snapped the harness closed you should adjust the LEDs to point in separate directions.
+You will want them to be directed towards the eyes once the harness is mounted within the head.

 <img src="/lessons/images/assembly/LED_smashed_and_separated.jpg" alt="LED smashed and separated" width=500>

-Set your fully built LED harness aside for the time being, it is time to put in those shiny dentures.
+Set your fully built LED harness aside for the time being, it's time to put in those shiny dentures.

 ## What a lovely smile you have!